VICE PRESIDENT OF COMMUNITY ENGAGEMENT

-Martha comes to New Futures after a 30-year career in community and public health, which included serving as the Executive Director of a rural health network, as a nutrition consultant in the Division of Public Health Services at the NH Department of Health and Human Services, and working directly with young parents providing nutrition education in a community food program.
-Most recently, she has worked as a consultant providing project management, grant writing, and other services to not for profit organizations and a government agency
+Martha came to New Futures after a 30-year career in community and public health, which included serving as the Executive Director of a rural health network, as a nutrition consultant in the Division of Public Health Services at the NH Department of Health and Human Services, and working directly with young parents providing nutrition education in a community food program.
+Most recently, she has worked as a consultant providing project management, grant writing, and other services to not for profit organizations and a government agency.

 Martha was elected to the NH General Court as a state representative for two terms and served on the Commerce and Finance Committees.
 She received her Bachelor of Science in Nutritional Sciences and her Masters in Occupational Education with a concentration in Adult Education from the University of New Hampshire.